LEGISLATIVE POSITIONS

 PENNSYLVANIA LEGISLATION WE ARE AGAINST

-Gender Affirmation Therapy Statute of Limitations Amendment (HB 138) - Would increase the statute of limitations for gender affirming care of any kind for up to the age of 30 in cases where a minor was provided such care.
-If passed, this legislation would have the effect of making the cost of liability insurance prohibitive for healthcare workers seeking to provide affirming care.
+Gender Affirmation Therapy Statute of Limitations Amendment (HB 138) - Would inappropriately increase the statute of limitations for gender affirming care of any kind for up to the age of 30 in cases where a minor was provided such care.
+If passed, this legislation would have the effect of making the cost of liability insurance prohibitive for healthcare workers seeking to provide affirming care for transgender people.
+This bill intentionally targets the transgender community by making healthcare harder to obtain for all transgender people.

-Removing Obscene Materials from School Libraries Act (HB 209) - Would require schools to remove all books and educational materials that are deemed to be “obscene” from their library collections.
-The bill does not define the term “obscene” nor does it provide a mechanism for determining what materials are considered obscene.
+Removing Obscene Materials from School Libraries Act (HB 209) - Would arbitrarily require schools to remove all books and educational materials that are deemed to be “obscene” from their library collections, without defining what “obscene” means.
+It does not provide a mechanism for determining what materials are considered obscene.
 It is clearly targeted at erasing LGBTQ+ representation.

 So-called “Honesty in Education Act” (HB 211) - This is a new version of a bill formerly called “The Anti-Indoctrination in Education Act” and is a thinly disguised attempt to limit what and how educators can teach around topics such as the Holocaust, Slavery, the Civil Rights Movement, and LGBTQ+ issues.
 Additionally, the bill states that no school or teacher may be disciplined for refusing to teach about these or other topics when they disagree with approved curriculum.